 Gum disease is an inflammation of the gum line.
 If it is left untreated by a periodontist, it can affect the bone that supports your teeth.
 Symptoms of gum disease can include swollen, tender, or bleeding gums.
 You could also be experiencing receding gums or persistent bad breath.
-Our Greenfield, WI dental office offer both screenings and treatment.

 - Receding gums

 When your body senses threats like infections or lacerations, it is designed to rush support to heal and protect the area under threat.
 The inflammatory response in healthy individuals kills off bacteria and helps to speed healing.

 Unfortunately, when it comes to infections in your mouth, it's a little more complicated.
 When your body detects plaque, tartar and bacteria in your mouth, instead of actively attacking the bacteria, it starts to protect itself by backing away.

 This process can be silent, meaning the half of Americans who have gum disease may not know until it's too late.
 If the early stages of gum disease aren't treated, your gums will recede away from your teeth, which can trigger a variety of other dental and oral health problems.

 Gum disease increases your risk of systemic health problems, making it more difficult for your immune system to do its job.
 Ask Dr. Cigno how non-surgical periodontal therapy can help with problems like heart disease, pneumonia, premature labor, and more.

 Gingivitis is often painless at first, making it difficult to diagnose without regular dental checkups.
 Inflammation of the gums can be a potentially serious condition, which is why it’s vital to get regular dental exams from Cigno Family Dental.